Vinesma/.dotfiles/README.md

 ## Programs:
 A (probably incomplete) list of applications I use, for quick reference in case I do a clean install.

-Applications marked with a * can be installed consecutively via the script 'installAllApt.sh'
+Applications marked with a ¹ can be installed consecutively via the script 'installAllApt.sh'

+Applications marked with a ² can be installed consecutively via the script 'installAllPacman.sh'

 ### Video

-- mpv*
+- mpv¹

 ### Music

-- Clementine*
+- Clementine¹
-- Spotify*
+- Spotify¹

 ### Web

-- Firefox*
+- Firefox¹²

 ### Dev